top of page

 • claim an export refund or similar

-• determine whether or not a product is liable to excise duty
+• determine whether a product is liable to excise duty

 • find out if a reduced value-added tax rate applies